 Change in Custodianship

-- The Manager of Banking Services should be notified immediately, so that an audit may be performed and records properly adjusted.
+- The Assistant Bursar of Banking Services should be notified immediately, so that an audit may be performed, and records properly adjusted.

 - Custodial changes that are not communicated to the Bursar's Office do not relieve the custodian of his/her responsibility.

-- To change the custodianship, please complete the Imprest Information Change Form (PDF, Adobe® Reader® required) and submit it the Manager of Banking Services via e-mail.
+- To change the custodianship, please complete the Imprest Information Change Form (PDF, Adobe® Reader® required) and submit it to the Assistant Bursar of Banking Services via e-mail.

 Reimbursement of Petty Cash Expenditures